MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ### Example: Quantum operation to check if a number is a divisor

 > [!IMPORTANT]
-> In this tutorial we are going to factorize a number using Grover's search algorithm as a didatic example to show how to translate a simple mathematical problem into a Grover's task.
+> In this tutorial we are going to factorize a number using Grover's search algorithm as a didactic example to show how to translate a simple mathematical problem into a Grover's task.
 However, **Grover's algorithm is NOT an efficient algorithm to solve the integer factorization problem**.
 To explore a quantum algorithm that does solve the integer factorization problem faster than any classical algorithm check the [**Shor's algorithm** sample](https://github.com/microsoft/Quantum/tree/main/samples/algorithms/integer-factorization).

 As an example, let's see how we would express the function $f_M(x)=1[r]$ of the factoring problem as quantum operation in Q#.